 Poetica presents four unique poetical worlds in one event.

 Melinda Bufton traverses the office landscape of our collective psyche in ‘Moxie’ (Vagabond Press, 2020).
 Lebanese-Palestinian poet Hasib Hourani disrupts expectations of place, archive and the relationship between the two.
-Previous winner of the Prime Minister’s Award for Poetry and co-editor of the gay and lesbian anthology ‘Out of the Box’, Michael Farrell, shares new poems.
+Queensland Literary Award winner and co-editor of the gay and lesbian anthology ‘Out of the Box’, Michael Farrell, shares new poems.
 And Canberra-based poet and Australian Poetry Slam finalist, Jacqui Malins, will read from her collection ‘F-words’ (Recent Work Press, 2021) which forays into fables, fauna and flora, feminism.

 Poets: Michael Farrell, Hasib Hourani, Melinda Bufton, Jacqui Malins